ghulette/ocaml-monad/README.md

 ocaml-monad
 ===========

-Monads in OCaml.
-Uses modules for generic monad functions.
+Replicating some common and useful monads and functors from Haskell in OCaml.